AGSweeney/EnhancedClearCoreLibrary/MotionStreamingExample/README.md

 ## Notes

-- Commands are executed immediately when received
+- Commands are queued and executed in order
-- Motion commands queue automatically if previous motion is active
 - Feed rate persists until changed
 - Coordinate and unit modes persist until changed
 - For Ethernet mode, status messages also appear on USB serial port for debugging
+- Default units are inches; use `G21` for millimeters
+- Motors start disabled; use `M202` before motion commands

 ## Troubleshooting